yashrb24/popl-project/README.md

 ### 1. Problem Statement:

 - **Original Statement:**
   - Porting code from C/C++ to Rust is a growing trend in systems programming due to how Rust offers Memory and Concurrency Safety.
-One such example is the [Rust For Linux](https://rust-for-linux.com/) project that adds Rust as a second programming language to C for writing kernel components.
+One example is the [Rust For Linux](https://rust-for-linux.com/) project that adds Rust as a second programming language to C for writing kernel components.
   - We aim to employ formal verification methods, including model checking and symbolic execution, to ensure the correctness of memory safety properties and functional correctness of certain properties across the C/C++ and ported Rust code

 - **POPL Angle:**
-  - **Integration of the best aspects of the two programming languages**: The project aims at porting C codebases to Rust in order to achieve the memory safety guarantees provided by Rust, while making minimal changes to the legacy code.
+  - **Integration of the best aspects of the two programming languages**: The project aims at porting C codebases to Rust to achieve the memory safety guarantees provided by Rust, while making minimal changes to the legacy code.
   - **Exploring different program paths without concrete inputs**: This is a common challenge in software testing.
 Using formal verification techniques, we verified code with different programming language concepts like:
     - Memory Safety: Rust prevents memory-related errors like null pointer dereferences, and buffer overflows through its ownership system.
     - Ownership and Borrowing: Rust's ownership system ensures exclusive data ownership, preventing data races, while borrowing allows safe temporary access.